Sad tweet of dad's empty Missouri City donut shop goes viral, boosts sales

 The community came out and rallied behind the shop as customers completely bought out all of the donuts and kolaches.

-Several festival goers from SXSW made the drive just to help support the local business.
+Several festival goers from South by Southwest made the drive just to help support the local business.

+Twitter itself even made a visit to the donut shop Monday morning, and is covering the tab on all visitors' donuts for the rest of the day.

 If you'd like to try Billy's Donuts, they are located at 7022 Highway 6 Suite 800, Missouri City, Texas.
 Their hours are 5 a.m. to 12 p.m. on Monday through Friday.
 On the weekends, they're open from 5 a.m. to 1 p.m.